qctrl/front-end-challenge/README.md

 # Q-CTRL Front-end Engineering Challenge

-The Q-CTRL Front-end Engineering Challenge is a way for applicants to roles within the Q-CTRL Front-end Engineering team to demonstrate their skills and overall approach to front-end web application development.
+The Q-CTRL Front-end Engineering Challenge is a way for applicants to roles within the Q-CTRL Front-end Engineering team to demonstrate their skills and overall approach to front-end application development.

 ## Table of Contents